YouTube MARKETING BONUSES [FREE]

 • Batch: script day one; film day two; schedule recent posts in the YouTube community tab to keep audience engagement high.

-When the setup takes minutes, publishing becomes a habit—not a hurdle.
+When the setup takes minutes, publishing becomes a habit, not a hurdle.

 Tip From An Expert

-I’ll stick my phone to a window, record with natural light, often no mic, and edit in CapCut.” — Adriana Brauckmann (The Pre-Nup and Love Stories TV)
+I’ll stick my phone to a window, record with natural light, often no mic, and edit in CapCut.”

 More important than anything, Adriana shares how visual hooks and the YouTube thumbnail impacts your videos success.
 But you need more 'at-bats' to figure out what works for you.